Get In Touch

 Frequently Asked Questions

-No. Hazard Center has free parking available on the Lower Level only for anybody who wants to park and ride to the Padres baseball or Chargers football stadiums.
+No. Hazard Center has free parking available on the Lower Level only after 5 p.m. for Padres games and 3 p.m. for Comic-Con during the week and all day Saturday/Sunday for anybody who wants to park and ride to the baseball stadium or the Convention Center.
 Parking is limited though, so don’t wait until the last minute to get here.
-It’s a great way to beat the rush.
-And you can grab a coffee before the game or celebrate postgame with some hot wings and beer.
-Hazard Center is not a Park & Ride location so parking is strictly limited to tenants and customers except for these game days.
+It’s a great way to beat the rush – and you can grab food before or after the festivities.
+Hazard Center is not a Park & Ride location, so parking is strictly limited to tenants and customers except for these days.

 Hazard Center is the family name of Roscoe “Pappy” Hazard and was so named by his son, Bruce Hazard, who developed Hazard Center.
 R.E.
 Hazard Contracting Company helped build a lot of San Diego’s highways and byways, and the Hazard brick making plant and construction yard stood for many years where Hazard Center now stands.

 Parking is a cinch